lsphillips/alttpr-for-my-retro-pie/README.md

 npm run build
 ```

-Next, to create an arm64 Linux package in the `artifact` directory, run this command:
+Next, to create an arm64 Linux package in the `packages` directory, run this command:

 ``` bash
 npm run package
 ```

-Finally, to create a `.deb` installer in the `artifact` directory, run this command:
+Finally, to create a `.deb` installer in the `installers` directory, run this command:

 ``` bash
 npm run installer